Two U.S. officials will give depositions in House impeachment probe

 White-collar defense lawyer Jon Sale, who served as an assistant special prosecutor in the 1970s Watergate political scandal, said on Tuesday he would be representing Giuliani with the congressional inquiries.

-Reporting by Patricia Zengerle and Lisa Lambert; Additional reporting by Susan Cornwell, David Morgan, Roberta Rampton, Susan Heavey and Doina Chiacu in Washington and Nathan Layne in New York; Writing by Will Dunham; Editing by Alistair Bell, Peter Cooney and Grant McCool
+Reporting by Patricia Zengerle and Lisa Lambert; Additional reporting by Susan Cornwell, David Morgan, Roberta Rampton, Susan Heavey and Doina Chiacu in Washington and Nathan Layne in New York; Writing by Will Dunham; Editing by Grant McCool and Peter Cooney